-If you have other health or drug coverage, such as from an employer or union, you or your dependents could lose your other health or drug coverage completely and not get it back if you join <Plan name>.
-Read all the materials you get from your insurer or plan provider to learn how joining a <Plan name> may affect you or your family current coverage.
-Please also contact your employer or union benefit administrator for more information on how joining <Plan name> will affect your coverage.
-You may not need to join a <Plan name> if you have other types of health and drug coverage from TRICARE, the Department of Veterans Affairs, or a Medigap (Medicare Supplement Insurance) policy.
+If you have other health or drug coverage, such as from an employer or union, you or your dependents could lose your other health or drug coverage completely and not get it back if you join <plan name>.
+Other types of health and drug coverage include TRICARE, the Department of Veterans Affairs, or a Medigap (Medicare Supplement Insurance) policy.
 Contact your benefits administrator if you have questions about your coverage.